FIS Modern Banking Platform

 Enhanced one-time password (OTP)

-With this challenge, issuers use the cardholder's registered mobile device to send an OTP.
+Issuers use the cardholder's registered mobile device to send an OTP.
 The shopper receives the text message and enters the password to continue with their purchase.
-Many devices can automatically read these text messages and populate the password field, which further minimizes friction.
+Many devices can automatically read these text messages and populate the password field to further minimize friction.

-OOBA lets shoppers use their online banking app to seamlessly authenticate their transactions.
-Shoppers are directed to their mobile banking apps and log in as they already do, to authenticate transactions.
+OOBA lets shoppers use their online banking app to seamlessly authenticate their payment transactions.
+Shoppers are directed to their mobile banking apps and log in as they already do to authenticate payment transactions.

 3 – Liability shift

-If the shopper's card is enrolled in a 3DS program and the issuer has confirmed their identity, the liability for fraud-related chargebacks on that transaction shifts from the merchant to the card issuer.
+3D Secure is a cardholder authentication protocol backed by the major credit card schemes.
+It helps card issuers with online shopping authentication by confirming the identity of their cardholder.
+If the shopper's card is enrolled in a 3DS program and the issuer has confirmed their identity, the liability for fraud-related chargebacks on that payment transaction shifts from the merchant to the card issuer.

 For 3DS2, the rules of liability have changed slightly, providing even greater benefits for merchants.
 If a merchant tries to authenticate a transaction, and the issuer does not take part in either 3DS1 or 3DS2 programs, then the liability still shifts to the issuer.